robmcmullen/asmgen/README.rst

 Abstract
 ========

-AsmGen - code generator for sprites, fonts, and images for Apple ][ hi-res and Atari 8-bit computers
+AsmGen - 6502 assembly code generator for sprites, fonts, and images for Apple ][ hi-res and Atari 8-bit computers

-This program creates 6502 (or 65c02) code for several tasks, including a sprite complier (based on `HiSprite <https://github.com/blondie7575/HiSprite>`_) that hardcodes sprite data in unrolled loops for each shifted shape.
+This program creates 6502 (or 65c02) code for several tasks, including a high speed font rendering engine and a sprite compiler.
+The font rendered can plot font glyphs (or game tiles) much faster than normal tile drawing routines.
+The sprite complier (based on `HiSprite
+<https://github.com/blondie7575/HiSprite>`_) hardcodes sprite data in unrolled
+loops for each shifted shape.
 By removing image lookups and loops, sprites can be drawn much faster than otherwise possible.

-Other utilities include generating code for reporting screen damage, a fast bitmap font renderer, and generation for all the row/column lookup tables for each supported bitmap mode.
+Other utilities include generating code for reporting screen damage, screen clearing, screen scrolling, and generation for all the row/column lookup tables for each supported bitmap mode.

 Installation